 It remains a constant learning process, not only from handbooks, and or other literature, particularly so because so many varieties, once prevalent, had never, or only grossly insufficiently been described.

-In order to hand on knowledge required for varietal identification we and our colleagues are regularly organizing instruction sessions or invite those interested to join us at identificstion events.
-Interested individuals are thus given the opportunity to acquire such skills through physical exposure.
+In order to hand on knowledge required for varietal identification we and our colleagues are organizing instruction sessions, or invite those interested to join us at identificstion events.
+Interested individuals are thus given the opportunity to acquire hands on experience.

 No less than by this means we attempt to maintain such skills and hope to prevent it from ultimate loss.
-The importance of this approach was already as from the late 1980’s recognized by some of our highly esteemed predecessors, from whom most of us learned the general skillls
+The importance of this approach had already been recognised as from the late 1980’s by some of our highly esteemed predecessors, from whom most of us learned the general skillls

 There is little doubt that the skills required for reliable identification of heirloom fruit for the greater part emanates from experience accumulated over years of physical exposure to such varieties.
 And one keeps acquiring new knowledge as, to everyone’s surprise, novel discoveries still keep turning up.